daniel-raad/myLeetCode/README.md

 problem 101: Symmetrical Trees - marked to try again in the future.

 problem 427: path sum III - found this difficult, not very comfortable with trees at the moment

+problem 1: two sum - interesting information about use of hashmaps